-The Stop Smoking service is accessible for everyone who has smoked a tobacco product in the last 48 hours and available for any age.
+The Stop Smoking service is accessible for everyone who has smoked a tobacco product in the last 48 hours and 12 years old and above.
 Our Stop Smoking Practitioners have a wealth of training and experience in smoking cessation and helping clients with behaviour change.
-Our practitioners offer an 8 week support programme which includes Carbon Monoxide monitoring, access to treatments (Champix, Zyban, Nicotine Replacement Therapy) for up to 12 weeks (product dependant)and direct supply of Nicotine Replacement Therapy.
+Our practitioners offer a 12 week support programme which includes Carbon Monoxide monitoring, access to treatments (Champix, Zyban, Nicotine Replacement Therapy, product dependent)and direct supply of Nicotine Replacement Therapy.

 - one to ones